 Adobe Portable Document Format - 18.58 kB - 03/02/2017 at 13:11

-While the large touch display would be nice, the frustration with unreliable initialisation of the display made me look at what other displays I have.
-I also had a 128x128 Color LCD (with a nice driver) although it has 3.3V interface which lead to the other change to use a ESP8266 as the master MCU.
+While the large touch display would be nice, the frustration with unreliable initialisation of the display has made me look at what other displays.
+In the parts bin I also have a 128x128 Color LCD (with a nice driver) however, it utilises 3.3V logic which has led to a change to a ESP8266 as the master MCU.

-There are also a number of side benefits of using the ESP8266, more flash storage (and a filesystem), Wifi as well as a much faster clock speed.
-The filesystem has been a real boon for storing Waveforms and now includes all of my standard wave forms.
-Wifi has also come in really handy, as I already had a fairly capable piece of software for designing waveforms having a network connection also provides me with a simple way to get custom waveforms onto the device.
-The other really nice feature is builtin mDNS library providing ZeroConf support (supported by the Python zeroconf library listening for new Funktion generator devices on my network).
+There is a number of side benefits of using the ESP8266, more flash storage (with a filesystem), Wifi and, a much faster clock speed.
+The filesystem has been a real boon for storing Waveforms and ll of my standard wave forms are now stored here.
+Wifi has come in really handy, as I already had a fairly capable piece of software for designing waveforms having a network connection provides for a simple way to get custom waveforms onto the device.
+The ESP8266 also comes with a mDNS library providing ZeroConf support (supported by the Python zeroconf library listening for new Funktion generator devices on my network).

-There is one caveat however, there are limited IO pins available for building a UI, meaning I'm leaning towards a second ATTiny to drive handle button and rotary encoder inputs.
+There is one caveat however, limited IO pins.
+To build the UI, I'm leaning towards a second ATTiny to drive/handle button and rotary encoder inputs.

-The status at the moment is building the display, the initialisation sequence is complete (with both boot display and serial dump of the boot sequence) and is dropping into a main screen.
+The initialisation sequence is complete (with both boot display and serial dump of the boot sequence) and is dropping into a main screen.
 Currently investigating options for building a rich GUI.
 I'd prefer to get an pre-built solution (or at least modify an existing one) rather than building a toolkit myself, of course this project is all about learning new skills so a simple interface toolkit might have to just be written (I spent years building GUI's for PalmOS) ryankurte's micro-gui looks like it could be a suitable base for this, customised for my situation.

-On a side note I brought the main DDS board along to the recent EEVBlog meetup and got some great feedback and suggestions.
+On a side note I took the main DDS board along to the recent EEVBlog meetup and got some great feedback and suggestions.